Land Registry Act 1862: Registry

 The register was divided into three main parts: one with details on the properties and their locations, one with details on the owners and sales, and one with details on mortgages and leases.
 These were called "The Register of Estates of Indefeasible Title to Land", "The Record of Title to Lands on the Register", and "The Register of Mortgages and Incumbrances" respectively.

 About 2,000 properties were registered under the act, and the final register comprised 272 volumes.
 "Instrument Books" were also kept, containing documents like deeds, plans, and marriage certificates to verify contents of the registry.
 The first registered title (Title Number 1) corresponded to the properties Crane Hall and The Chantry of Fitzroy Kelly, registered in 1863.

+Subsequent developments

+Sections 108–113 of the act were repealed by section 1 of, and the part IX of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.

+Section 135 of the act was repealed by section 1 of, and part IV of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.

+The whole act was repealed by section 135 of, and schedule 13 to, the Land Registration Act 2002, which came into force on 13 October 2003.